Discovering new robust local search algorithms with neuro-evolution: Introduction

+{\bf Objective of the paper} This study explores the potential for emerging search strategies to overcome existing challenges.
+The objective is to change how information is leveraged while retaining simple and generic search components.
+Considering a basic hill climber algorithm to achieve a baseline search process for solving black-box binary problem instances, our aim is to benefit from machine learning techniques to get new local search heuristics that will be built from basic search information instead of choosing a priori a predefined move heuristic (e.g., always select the best neighbor).
 Hence, our goal is to provide a NN with the same information as a basic LS and, after training, to use the NN as the basic move component of a simple LS process.
 In this work, we study different ways of representing this information, from the most basic possible representation to a more complex one that exploits an ordering relation in the neighborhood.
-To evaluate the efficiency of our approach, we define an experimental setup based on NK landscape problems, which allows us to describe a fitness landscape whose problem size and ruggedness (determining the number of local minima) can be adjusted as parameters.
+To evaluate the efficiency of our approach, we define an experimental setup based on NK landscape problems \cite{kauffman1989}, which allows us to describe a fitness landscape whose problem size and ruggedness (determining the number of local minima) can be adjusted as parameters.
 Finally, to check the robustness and generalizability of our learned strategies, we propose to evaluate them on new instances of another type of pseudo-Boolean problem, namely the quadratic unconstrained binary optimization (QUBO) problem.